Pest Problems After Storms – Termites

-Although termites are not an immediate cause following severe storms, flooding can ruin a termite treatment around around and under a home.
+Although termites are not an immediate concern following severe storms, flooding can ruin a termite treatment around and under a home.
 Moving floodwater can erode the treated soil or deposit silt and debris along the foundation.
 This deposited material can provide a “bridge” for termites to cross over the original termiticide-treated soil.
 For houses with termite baiting systems, the bait stations may become covered or filled with soil or even washed away.
 If the baits become contaminated with chemicals in the flood water or become moldy or unacceptable to termites and will need to be replaced.
 Your pest control service can determine if that is needed.

-Problems with termites can occur when storm damage creates “conditions conducive to termites”.
+Storm damage also creates “conditions conducive to termites”.
 Water-logged soil and wood in the crawlspace need to be dried (or the wood replaced) as soon as possible.
-Cracks in foundation walls (as seen in the image at right) could be a sign that soil beneath your foot has eroded and is causing the footer to settle.
-Damage to roofs and structural wood that goes unrepaired for months (or years) may allow termites to establish above-ground infestations, i.e., a termite colony with no apparent ground contact.
-These secondary infestations are rarely, if ever, covered by a termite protection contract.
-Similarly, termites may pose a problem down the road if the foundation or footing is damaged by flooding (see image at right), tree roots being pulled up from the soil or damage resulting from other similar mechanical disturbances.
-This damage can provide entry points for termites.
+Cracks in foundation walls (as seen in the image at right) could meant that the soil beneath your foundation footer has eroded, As the footer settles, it will crack as will the foundation wall.
+These cracks provide termites with entry points to the house.
+Damage to roofs and structural wood that remain unrepaired for months (or years) may allow termites to establish above-ground infestations, i.e., a termite colony with no apparent ground contact.
+These secondary infestations are rarely, if ever, covered by a termite protection contract and treating the soil will not eliminate them.

-Tree stumps and wood debris in the yard will eventually become an attractive food source termites, but that should not be any big surprise.
+Tree stumps and wood debris in the yard will eventually become food source termites, but that should not be any big surprise.
 Termites are part of nature’s way of recycling dead wood.
-You really do want termites in your yard; but you do not want them in your house.
+You really do want termites in your yard; but you do not want them in your home.